KGlinoga/employee-tracker/README.md

   ## Contributing:

-  None please.
+  Feel free to reach out to me via GitHub or Email.

   ## Testing:

-  None please.
+  None.

   ## Questions:

-  Please reach out via either GitHub or email.
+  Feel free to reach out to me via GitHub or Email.

   Find me, kglinoga, this code and more on GitHub: <https://github.com/kglinoga>

   Email me any questions at <kglinoga@gmail.com>

-  Please reach out via either GitHub or email.
+  Feel free to reach out to me via GitHub or Email.